Glossary

 Creator Economy

-The creator economy is the economic ecosystem built around independent content creators who monetize their audience, expertise, and creative output through platforms, brand partnerships, digital products, and direct-to-consumer offerings.
-It encompasses the creators themselves, the platforms they publish on, and the software and services that support their businesses.
+The creator economy is the economic ecosystem built around independent content creators who monetize their audience, expertise, and output through platforms, brand partnerships, digital products, subscriptions, and direct-to-consumer offerings.
+It includes the creators, the platforms they publish on, and the software and services that support their businesses.

 Native Content